ncflib/Fabric/README.md

 ## How to use
 To start using Fabric, you can simply go to [https://dss.ncf.edu/fabric/](https://dss.ncf.edu/fabric/)

-If you want to use Fabric on your computer, you can download this repository and open the **Fabric.Rproj** file. ( You need RStudio installed in your computer to do that. )
+If you want to use Fabric on your computer, you can download this repository and open the **Fabric.Rproj** file.
+(You need RStudio installed in your computer to do that).
+If you want a web-accessible instance of the project but would rather not bother with setting up a server, check out [https://www.shinyapps.io/](https://www.shinyapps.io/), Shiny's freemium hosting solution.